WIL HOWE RANCH

 What to bring...

-We're glad you've made the commitment to attend our School of Fine Horse Training and Private Instruction sessions.
+We're glad you've made the commitment to attend our School of Fine Horse Training and/or Private Instruction sessions.

 We ask that you arrive at the ranch after 4 pm th day before your course or Lesson day is scheduled to begin.
 This allows you and your horse time to get settled in.
 That first evening, we all gather between 5 and 6pm for an orientation and complementary barbeque if timing allows.